Poll: Which of these are some potential stories you want me to make a pilot chapter for? Vote Now!

 A very common trap writers fall into is having a single character come in and be overpowered in said universe.
 Sometimes this makes sense, other times it doesn't, but it never goes over well.
 You basically have a character in a universe with nothing to fear.
 I forget who said it, but the quote goes "Heaven is Boring, Hell is a Story."
 You need suspense to create a plot.
 Be it on the battlefield or speaking of politics, there has to be a sense that something could go wrong.
 Double the points if you write it as doing just that!

 If characters are going to be overpowered, you have to justify them.
 Justify and THEN tone down.
 The solution?
 Either limit him or put him on the other side.
 You still have to be careful, as the sudden "they're evenly matched" doesn't make much sense if one character is described as being better than the other earlier.

 3) Deviate, but don't Destroy

 Quoting Zoom now, "Break the sound barrier and you get a sonic boom.
 Break the time barrier and you blow reality away."
 Basically, use the excuse of melded universes to change some things from canon.
 These changes keep readers from reading what can usually amount to fix fics, which only live for about a month after writing.
 Deviations are small changes, not extreme ones.
-Like, if you did a LoZ crossover, Link goes to the Zora domain first because it's close to him.
+Like, if you did an LoZ crossover, Link goes to the Zora domain first because it's close to him.
 Logical, different, and easy to follow.
 Destroying would be something along the lines of Zelda suddenly being evil and Ganondorf the good guy.
 That's a 'what if' fic by itself.
-Changing characters AND the story makes it hard to read a fan fiction.
+Changing characters AND the story makes it hard to read fanfiction.
 Don't do it.